Turkey votes in pivotal elections that could end Erdogan's 20-year rule

 Voters will also elect a new parliament, likely a tight race between the People's Alliance comprising Erdogan's conservative Islamist-rooted AK Party (AKP) and the nationalist MHP and others, and Kilicdaroglu's Nation Alliance formed of six opposition parties, including his secularist Republican People's Party (CHP), established by Turkey's founder Mustafa Kemal Ataturk.

-Polls will open at 8 a.m.
-(0500 GMT) and close at 5 p.m.
+Polls opened at 8 a.m.
+(0500 GMT) and will close at 5 p.m.
 (1400 GMT).
-Under Turkish election law, the reporting of any results is banned until 9 p.m.
+Under Turkish law, the reporting of any results is banned until 9 p.m.
 By late on Sunday there could be a good indication of whether there will be a runoff vote for the presidency.

+In Diyarbakir, a city in the mainly Kurdish southeast which was hit by a devastating earthquake in February, some said they had voted for the opposition and others for Erdogan.

+But Hayati Arslan, 51, said he had voted for Erdogan and his AK Party.

 The pro-Kurdish Peoples' Democratic Party (HDP) is not part of the main opposition alliance but fiercely opposes Erdogan after a crackdown on its members in recent years.